SEMICeu/dcat-ap_validator/README.md

 # dcat-ap_validator

-This software performs the validation of DCAT-AP rdf files.
+This software performs the validation of <a hred="https://joinup.ec.europa.eu/asset/dcat_application_profile/description">DCAT-AP</a> rdf files.
-Validation is performed via a form which loads a rdf/xml as graph in the triplestore and queries the triple store with a SPARQL query.
+Validation is performed via a web form which loads a rdf/xml as graph in the triplestore and queries the triple store with a SPARQL query.
 The SPARQL query contains several rules which are based on those available here: https://github.com/nvdk/OpenDataSupport/tree/master/odip.opendatasupport.eu/validation_queries

 All the rules are stored in the <b>rules</b> folder.
 For almost each rule a test and a test data have been created.
 Tests are located in <b>tests</b> folder and they are javascript files based on <a href="http://casperjs.org/">casperjs</a>, test data are located in <b>tests-data</b> folder and they are xml/rdf files to be tested against.